 Store these treats in an airtight container at room temperature.
 They will keep for up to 2 days.

-I hope you like this recipe as much as we do!
+I hope these Christmas rice krispie treats bring you holiday cheer!
 If you like it leave me a comment/rating below.
 I’d love to hear from you!

 - 6 tablespoons butter